Entry Points (2024)

 Course Overview

 Occupational Therapy is an interesting and rewarding career.
 Occupational Therapists aim to enable people to participate in the activities of everyday life.
-As an Occupational Therapist you will assist in enabling individuals to do things that enhance their ability to live independently in their daily ‘occupations’.
-‘Occupation’ is the term used to describe those tasks and activities essential for daily life – washing, dressing , feeding and moving around, to the more complex areas of working, leisure, socialising and managing finances and home.
-Illness or trauma or social disadvantage can result in difficulties in these areas.
+As an Occupational Therapist you will work in partnership with individuals, families and communities to enable them to participate more fully in their daily ‘occupations’.
+‘Occupation’ is the term used to describe all the ways in which we occupy our time – the tasks and activities essential for daily life – washing, dressing, feeding and moving around, as well as the more complex areas of working, leisure, socialising and managing finances and home.
+Illness, trauma or social disadvantage can result in difficulties in these areas.
 Occupational Therapists design and deliver intervention programmes to address these difficulties.
+They also work with individuals and groups to adapt daily life activities to promote better health, prevent ill-health and maintain health and flourishing as much as possible.

 Applications and Selections